hadim/bain/README.md

 - [Adafruit Feather HUZZAH with ESP8266](https://www.adafruit.com/product/2821): it's an Arduino compatible board that has WiFi capability and a connector to plug any Adafruit 3.7V Lithium polymer batteries.
 - [Adafruit BME280 I2C or SPI](https://www.adafruit.com/product/2652): It's an environmental sensor with temperature, barometric pressure and humidity from Bosch.

 This repository contains all the instructions to build the thermometer yourself.

+Features:

+- Monitor temperature, pressure and humidity.
+- Generated data are sent to a custom MQTT broker as a JSON string.
+- Time is syncronized every 6h with NTP and the timezone can be set.
+- A timestamp string is added to sensor data before they are sent.
+- Four LEDs can indicate current controller state (WiFi, sensor, MQTT, NTP).
-Generated data are sent to an MQTT broker but the code should be easily to modify to adapt to your needs.
+- The source code is profusely commented and factorized.
+It should be easily to adapt to your needs.

 ## Instructions